Sundays from 10 - 10:45 a.m.

 Minor Prophets

 Join us to discuss whole books of the Bible, wrestling with others how God’s word addresses our world, our church, and us as individuals.
-This fall, we’ll read through several prophetic books in the Old Testament — the more fascinatingly obscure the better!
+This spring, we’ll read through several prophetic books in the Old Testament — the more fascinatingly obscure the better!

-Leaders: Kat Burgett
+Leaders: Kat Burgett and Stephanie Reeves

 Children's Classes